 Explore Union Street Market at Electric Works

 At the heart of the campus is Union Street Market, the first food hall and public market in Northeast Indiana!

 Union Street Market opened in November 2022, welcoming the general public for the first time to experience the Electric Works campus.
-Walk the East and West Halls to find a diverse mix of local merchants offering everything from seafood and delicious BBQ to kombucha and hard cider.
+Walk the East and West Halls to find a diverse mix of local merchants offering everything from delicious BBQ and Korean fare to kombucha and hard cider.

 Meet the Merchants: